basecamp/bc3-api/sections/cloud_files.md

 Subscribers are only replaced when you address them: omit both `subscriptions` and `notify` and a drafted cloud file keeps its current subscribers; send either one to recompute the list.
-The creator and whoever makes the update are always on the list.
+The creator is always on the list.

 ###### Example JSON Request
 <!-- START PUT PAYLOAD /buckets/1/cloud_files/2.json -->